 Einstein wasn’t the first person to play around with this idea of time being a fourth dimension.
 Hermann Minkowski, another great Physicist, also conceived of time as being a dimension inseparable from the others.
 It was impossible, he argued, to define an object in the Universe without including a time dimension because time was always present.

 Imagine an object that has all three spatial dimensions, but doesn't exist in the time dimension.
 An object which exists for zero seconds is an object which doesn’t exist for any amount of time.
 In other words: an object which doesn't exist.
 Time has to be considered a dimension like the other three, completely inseparable from the spacetime field.
 But this obviously presents us with a problem…

 Time doesn’t act like the other three dimensions.
 For one thing, we can’t immediately see how much time an object takes up.
 If you see an orange you can immediately know its size (spatial dimensions) but you don’t know how long the orange has been around for, and how long it will last.
 You can’t immediately see whether the orange will be plucked from the tree tomorrow or in a week’s time.
 The time dimension is partly hidden from us.

 Time also seems to be a one-way dimension.
 I can easily take a step left and then right.
 Or jump up and then down.
 Or forward and then backward.
 The three spatial dimensions are completely reversible.
 But time isn't.
 I can only move through time forwards.

 In all honesty, this is the heart of the time-travel problem.
-Either time truly is a different type of field-aspect or time secretly is like the spatial dimensions at a deep-level, there are just other factors which get in the way and give it the illusion of being different.
+Either time truly is a different type of field-aspect or time secretly is like the spatial dimensions at a deep-level, there are just other factors which get in the way and give it the illusion of distinctiveness.
 What's referred to in Physics as a "broken symmetry".
 So, what do we know about time so far?